What you'll learn 👉

 Netherlands-based exchange Deribit is completely focused on options and futures trading, spot trading is not available on this exchange.

-The exchange offers up to 100x leverage when trading Bitcoin futures which is one of the largest leverages in the branche (Primebit offers 200x as the top provider in terms of leverage).
-Even though other bigger exchanges like BitMex, Bitfinex and since recentlry Binance dominate this section of crypto trading, Deribit is growing in popularity thanks to their user-friendly interface and trustworthy team.
+The exchange offers up to 100x leverage when trading Bitcoin futures which is one of the largest leverages in the crypto market (Primebitoffers 200x as the top provider in terms of leverage).
+Even though other bigger crypto exchanges like BitMex, Bitfinexand since recently Binancedominate this section of crypto trading, Deribit is growing in popularity thanks to their user-friendly interface and trustworthy team.
+In the recent months, Deribit is dominating the options market in terms of trading volume and is considered a legit options trading platform.

 Where is Deribit located?